XtromAI/Airsoft-Display/docs/planning/2025-11-03-adc-investigation-summary.md

 - Create an updated UF2 that exercises the buffer path and logs ADC vs. pre-buffer voltage (if you place a test point pre-buffer).

 *Prepared by: debugging session with the airsoft-display repo (branch: fix/adc-zero) — 2025-11-03*

+## Resolution & verification (final)

+Summary of the fix we implemented:

+- Diagnosis: We confirmed the ADC collapse was not due to firmware (GPIO pulls were disabled; DMA sampler initialization was correct) but due to a powered-on board-side clamp or protection network that loaded the divider node with an effective ~2.2 kΩ resistance when the Pico was powered.
+- Mitigation: Rather than immediate board rework, we implemented a unity-gain op-amp buffer (voltage follower) between the divider midpoint (DIV_MID) and the Pico ADC pin.
+This isolates the high-impedance divider from the board-side clamp and presents a low-impedance source to the ADC.
+- Implementation artifacts added to the repo:
+  - `docs/hardware/opamp-buffer-schematic.md` — textual schematic, BOM, wiring and verification notes.
+  - `docs/hardware/opamp-buffer-schematic.svg` — one-page SVG drawing (reference schematic and BOM).
+  - `src/adc_test.cpp` — updated to a dual-ADC verification program reading pre-buffer (GP26 / ADC0) and post-buffer (GP27 / ADC1) so you can compare pre/post voltages.

+What we verified (measured results):

+- Before buffering, the pre-buffer divider measured ≈ 2.4–2.5 V with no Pico connected, but the Pico-side node collapsed to ≈ 0.03 V or ~0.4 V (with 10 kΩ series resistor) when the Pico was powered and connected.
+- After adding the op-amp buffer and wiring as recommended:
+  - Drive-test: The MCU can still drive the ADC pin to full rail when configured as output (raw ≈ 3960 → ~3.19–3.20 V).
+  - Dual-ADC test: PRE (DIV_MID) read ≈ 2.40 V, POST (OP_OUT) read ≈ 2.40 V (within op-amp offset and ADC accuracy).
+Example serial print: "PRE: raw=xxx V=2.400 V | POST: raw=yyy V=2.395 V | batt_est=9.120 V" (values will vary slightly depending on divider and battery).
+  - The 10 kΩ isolation test now shows no large drop across the series resistor — the Pico-side node tracks DIV_MID through the buffer.

+Final recommendation:

+- If you're satisfied with the buffer approach it is an acceptable long-term fix for this product unless the clamp is trivial to remove on the PCB (in which case removing the clamp is the clean route).
+- For production, prefer either: (a) remove/avoid the clamp on the ADC net, or (b) integrate the buffer onto the board with proper decoupling, footprint and test points.

+Commit & docs housekeeping done in this branch (`fix/adc-zero`).
+The repo contains both the schematic (SVG + markdown) and the test firmware for verification.

+If you'd like, next I can:

+- Create a one-page printable PDF from the SVG and add it to `docs/hardware/`.
+- Produce a small KiCad schematic snippet / netlist to place the buffer directly into your PCB and generate BOM/footprints.
+- Open a PR to merge these diagnostic/fix artifacts into `main` when you're ready.